 NOTE: It can take several months to receive transcripts from your host institution.

 Students who participate in a CMU study abroad program may be able to fulfill their University Program IV-B Studies in Cultures Outside of the Anglo-American Tradition requirement.
 In order to fulfill the requirement, students may:

 - Complete at least three credits of study at any institution of higher education located outside the United States.

 - Complete at least three credits of study in a CMU faculty-led course that has been approved by the General Education Committee of the Academic Senate to fulfill the IV-B requirement.
-Not all faculty-led programs fulfill this category; to see if a specific faculty-led program fulfills the IV-B requirement, please read the individual brochure page for the program on the study abroad website.
+(Not all faculty-led programs fulfill this category; to see if a specific faculty-led program fulfills the IV-B requirement, please see the individual study abroad program brochure pages for the program on the study abroad website).

-- Complete three credits of applied coursework (e.g., internship, practicum, service-learning project) outside the United States and approved by the Office of Study Abroad.
-After completing the course, submit an appeal to the General Education Committee of the Academic Senate, in Foust 135, to request approval.
+- Complete three credits of applied coursework (e.g., internship, practicum, service-learning project) outside the United States and approved by OGE- Study Abroad.
+After completing the course, submit an appeal to the General Education Committee of the Academic Senate to request approval.

 NOTE: A study abroad course may not double count for credit in both Subgroup IV-B and another subgroup.

 Academic Credits and Requirements

 You are strongly encouraged to meet with your faculty advisor as well as your academic advisor prior to departure to discuss courses and credit.